cerebral-technology/alexmill.github.io/posts/_posts/2016-02-24-technology-efficiency-inequality-old-politics-new-world.md

 The world of the *technorati* was set ablaze earlier this year by [Paul Graham’s blog post on economic inequality](http://paulgraham.com/ineq.html).
 Graham’s piece came at a time of heightened public awareness about inequality.
 Ever since the Occupy movement of 2011, the problem of “inequality” has been a mainstay in the public discourse — especially as it relates to financial practices.
 But the recent successes of many darling tech companies has perceptibly shifted the locus of discussion from Wall Street to Silicon Valley.

 In early 2015, Apple became the [most valuable company in history](http://fortune.com/2015/02/10/apple-the-first-700-billion-company/) by reaching a market cap of more than $700 billion.
-It seemed that Uber was in the news every week last year — but almost always for the same two reasons which, when juxtaposed, draw a stark contrast: investors dumping astronomically large amounts of money into Uber’s bank accounts and users (both customers and drivers) kvetching about the variable and exorbitant prices and fees charged by the service.
-And the incessant coverage of “unicorns” last year meant that we seldom went a day without seeing the words “1 billion dollars” and “tech startup” in the same sentence.
+It seemed that Uber was in the news every week last year — but almost always for the same two reasons which, when juxtaposed, draw a stark contrast: investors dumping astronomically large amounts of money into Uber’s bank accounts and users (both customers and drivers) kvetching about the unpredictable and exorbitant fees charged by the service.
+And the incessant media coverage of “unicorns” last year meant that we seldom went a day without seeing the words “1 billion dollars” and “tech startup” in the same sentence.

 <figure>
 <img src="http://alex.miller.im/img/three-comma.jpeg">